Sakil-JU-CSE-28/Dhaka-Metro-Rail/README.md

 *This project is for learning software Quality Assurance with hands-on experience.*

 It's a team work and we follow Agile technique to do the project.
-All the necessary infromation related to this project is available on wiki.
+All the necessary information related to this project is available on wiki.

 # Initial Idea